It’s an incredible blessing to travel and work from anywhere you choose. I can say this from experience, as I’ve been living this dream for 10 years!

 If you truly want to see the world, the best way to do it is to go as a backpacker or on a round-the-world trip.
 You save up enough money in whichever job you have and take a career sabbatical.
 This way, you can truly travel without any compromise.

-This, to me, will always be the ultimate way to travel.
+Travelling without work is, to me, always the ultimate way to travel.
 I wrote a book, Travel the World Without Worries, that teaches you how to travel like this.
-Whether you decide to work while travelling or take a career break, my book offers some great guidance.
+Whether you decide to work while travelling or take a career break, my book can help you out.
 It’s filled with hard-won advice on how to save money, reduce your expenses on the road, plan, pack and prepare, and become the kind of fearless adventure traveller who will make that dream trip a reality.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.